Alfred Hillebrandt

 Alfred Hillebrandt (15 March 1853, in Groß Nädlitz - 18 October 1927, in Deutsch-Lissa) was a German Sanskrit scholar.

 Biography

-He studied Sanskrit and comparative linguistics at the University of Breslau as a student of Adolf Friedrich Stenzler, then continued his studies at the University of Munich under Martin Haug.
-In 1883 he became an associate professor at Breslau, where in 1887 he attained a full professorship.
-On two separate occasions he served as university rector.
+He studied Sanskrit and comparative linguistics at the University of Breslau as a student of Adolf Friedrich Stenzler, then continued his studies at the Ludwig-Maximilians-Universität München under Martin Haug.
+In 1883, he became an associate professor at the University of Breslau, where in 1887 he attained a full professorship.
+On two separate occasions, he served there as university rector.

 His specialty was Vedic mythology.
 "Varuna und Mitra, ein Beitrag Zur Exegese des Veda" (Breslau, 1877) was a prologue to his great work "Vedische Mythologie" (1891-1902), which was later translated into English and published as "Vedic mythology".
 Hillebrandt also wrote: